 - Collaborative problem solving

 - Community service (with parental consent)

 - Conflict resolution

 - Development of Individual behavioral contract

 - Functional Behavioral Assessment (FBA)/Behavioral Intervention Plan (BIP) (see page 22)

 - Guidance conference

 - Individual/group counseling

 - Individualized Support Plan (ISP)

 - Intervention by counseling staff

 - Mentoring

 - Parent Outreach

 - Peer Mediation (see page 17)

 - Positive behavioral interventions and supports (PBIS)

+- Referral to appropriate substance abuse counseling service

 - Referral to a community-based organization (CBO)

-- Referral to counseling services for (bias- based) bullying, intimidation, or harassment
+- Referral to counseling services for (bias-based) bullying, intimidation, or harassment

-- Referral to counseling services for youth relationship abuse or sexual violence
+- Referral to counseling services for youth Referral to mental health support services

 - Referral to mental health support services

 - Referral to Pupil Personnel Team (PPT)

+- Referral to the Substance Abuse Prevention and Intervention Specialists (SAPIS) Program

 - Restorative practices (see pages 16-17)

 - Short-term behavioral progress reports

 - Social emotional learning

-- D. Parent conference - E. In-school disciplinary response (e.g., formal restorative conference, exclusion from extracurricular activities, or communal lunchtime) - F. Removal from classroom by teacher (subject to the requirement to impose a suspension at five or more semester or four or more trimester removals) - G. Principal's suspension for one to five school days - H. Superintendent's suspension that results in immediate reinstatement with a welcome-back circle upon return - Superintendent's suspension that results in a suspension for a fixed period of six to ten school days with a welcome-back circle upon return - J. Superintendent's suspension that results in a suspension for 11-15 school days with a welcome-back circle upon return - K. Superintendent's suspension that results in a suspension for 16-20 school days with a welcome-back circle upon return
+- A. Pedagogical school staff meeting with student to address the misbehavior and its impact - B. Student/teacher conference - C. Formal meeting with student by appropriate supervisor (e.g., assistant principal, principal) to address the misbehavior and understand its impact - D. Parent conference - E. In-school disciplinary response (e.g., formal restorative conference, exclusion from extracurricular activities, or communal lunchtime) - F. Removal from classroom by teacher for up to one day for students in grades K-2 or up to four school days for students in grades 3-5 (subject to a minimum suspension requirement for students in grades 3-5 at 5 or more semester or four or more trimester removals) - G. Principal's suspension for one to five school days - H. Superintendent's suspension that results in immediate reinstatement with a welcome-back circle upon return - I. Superintendent's suspension that results in a suspension for a fixed period of six to ten school days with a welcome-back circle upon return - J. Superintendent's suspension that results in a suspension for 11-15 school days with a welcome-back circle upon return